-Delivery of affordable housing, either directly by the council or through Registered Providers, aims to provide options for those who would struggle to afford to rent or buy locally on the open market.
+Delivery of affordable housing aims to provide options for those who would struggle to afford to rent or buy locally on the open market.

 The councils are also acutely aware of recruitment issues within the local workforce linked to the high cost of housing in the area.
 Providing a range of homes at different tenures will go some way to providing homes that are affordable for those on lower to average incomes.
-In particular, the councils have committed through the Cambridgeshire &

-Peterborough Joint Health & Wellbeing Integrated Care Strategy to look at the housing needs of the health service and the impacts that the lack of suitable accommodation is having on the health provision for Greater Cambridge.
+In particular, the councils have committed through the Cambridgeshire & Peterborough Joint Health & Wellbeing Integrated Care Strategy to look at the housing needs of the health service and the impacts that the lack of suitable accommodation is having on the health provision for Greater Cambridge.